PeterCamilleri/CX16/docs/virtual_machines.md

 ### Initial Choices

-Basic questions that affect all aspects of the VM.
+There are some basic questions that affect all aspects of the VM.
+Questions
+like:

+* Where in the system will the VM interpreter reside?

+Possible choices for the X16 are the 40K low RAM or in one of the unused banks of flash memory, perhaps instead of the BASIC interpreter.

+* Where will the target program reside?

+There are more choices including the 40K low RAM, the bank switched high RAM, or even directly from files on an SD flash memory device.

 wip